Tuesday, March 7, 2017

 Yuval Harari's "Sapiens": I Think I Finally Get It

-And then I picked up a copy of Yuval Harari's Sapiens which, I now believe, explains nearly everything that has confused me about life and my fellow human beings, especially since November 2016.
+Yuval Harari's Sapiens is one of them, not only because it's as absorbing as a novel, but I now believe it explains nearly everything that has confused me about life and my fellow human beings since November 2016.

 1. Until about 10,000 years ago, there were several species of human beings: Homo rudolfensis, Homo ergaster, Neanderthals, a few others.
 And then there was us, immodestly styled Homo sapien.

 Some of our cousins were big, some were dwarfs, some foraged and some hunted, but just like poodles and beagles and pit bulls, we were all part of the same species.
 Then Homo sapien wiped them out.
 One by one.
 All of them.
 In the case of Neanderthal, Harari writes, the likely result was "the first and most significant ethnic-cleansing campaign in history."

 "Tolerance," he says, "is not a Sapien trademark."

 And when they were all gone, what did we do?
 We looked around and marveled that we were the only ones, the epitome of creation.
 God's chosen creatures.
 "Sapiens have good reasons to repress the memory of our siblings," Harari concludes.
 It's like pit bulls eradicated all other dogs and then proclaimed themselves Canine sapien.

 Homo destructive.
 Our calling is to destroy that which is unlike us.

 In the last 100,000 years we vaulted from the middle to the top of the food chain.
 What took other animals like sharks and lions millions of years, we achieved in a flash.
 The ecosystem didn't have time to develop around us, to create checks and balances.
 And Sapiens didn't have adequate time to prepare, either.